DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems: Introduction

-Recent works have explored the potential of LLMs on this task by generating intermediate solvable representations of numerical reasoning problems in formal declarative modelling frameworks \citep{ye_satlm_2023,tsouros_holy_2023}.
-Indeed, promising results have been achieved for simple domain-specific problems, such as small-scale linear optimization problems \citep{ramamonjison_nl4opt_2023,prasath_synthesis_2023} and logic grid puzzles \citep{ishay_leveraging_2023}, but scaling to more complex and diverse problems remains a significant challenge \citep{michailidis2024constraint}.
+Recent works have explored the potential of LLMs in this direction by generating solvable representations of numerical reasoning problems in formal declarative modelling frameworks \citep{ye_satlm_2023,tsouros_holy_2023}. \citet{ishay_leveraging_2023} frame Logic Grid Puzzles (LGPs) as Answer Set Programming (ASP) programs, \citet{prasath_synthesis_2023} focus on linear optimization problems, and \citet{ye_satlm_2023} propose translating inputs into satisfiability problems.
+Although promising results have been achieved for simple domain-specific problems, such as small-scale linear optimization problems \citep{ramamonjison_nl4opt_2023,prasath_synthesis_2023} and LGPs \citep{ishay_leveraging_2023}, scaling to more complex and diverse problems remains a significant challenge \citep{michailidis2024constraint}.

-Existing limitations in the field can be summarized as follows. (a) Current NL-to-CP benchmarks lack the diversity and complexity necessary to represent practical combinatorial problems.
-This constitutes a prerequisite for assessing LLM capabilities on this task. (b) Given the wide variety of constraint modelling frameworks available, ranging in abstraction levels and interface types, there is a need for systematic evaluation across them to explore their impact on LLMs. (c) Applying recent LLM advances to combinatorial modelling remains underexplored, even though test-time scaling methods have shown success for complex programming tasks \citep{chen2023teaching}.
+Existing limitations can be summarized as follows. (a) Current NL-to-CP and other benchmarks lack the diversity and complexity necessary to represent a wide range of realistic discrete combinatorial problems.
+This constitutes a prerequisite for assessing LLM capabilities on this task. (b) Given the wide variety of constraint modelling frameworks available, ranging in abstraction levels and interface types, there is a need for systematic evaluation across them to explore their impact on LLM-driven model generation. (c) Applying recent LLM advances to combinatorial modelling remains underexplored, even though test-time scaling methods have shown success for complex programming tasks \citep{chen2023teaching}.

-To address the lack of representative benchmarks, we have curated CP-Bench, a novel dataset of diverse combinatorial problems, which includes self-contained descriptions of problems gathered from distinct sources within the CP community.
-While existing repositories (e.g., PyCSP3 examples \cite{lecoutre2020pycsp3}, CSPLib \cite{csplib}, MiniZinc benchmarks suite \cite{minizinc}, and others) contain models, they are not structured for automated evaluation of LLM-generated models.
-We designed CP-Bench for this task based on solution-level evaluation, which is non-trivial since more than one (optimal) solution may exist for a combinatorial problem (detailed in Section \ref{subsec:evaluation}).
+To address the lack of representative benchmarks, we developed DCP-Bench-Open (extending the previous CP-Bench~\citep{michailidis2025cp}), a novel dataset of discrete combinatorial problems gathered from distinct sources within the research community.
+While existing repositories (e.g., PyCSP3 examples \cite{lecoutre2020pycsp3}, CSPLib \cite{csplib}, and others) contain constraint models, they are not suitable for automated evaluation of LLM-generated models, as they are not structured for this purpose.
+We designed DCP-Bench-Open for this task based on solution-level evaluation, which is non-trivial since more than one (optimal) solution may exist for a combinatorial problem (detailed in Section \ref{subsec:evaluation}).